 Can you restore old dentures?

 We do not recommend restoring old dentures if they do not fit like they used to and are causing pain.
-Your mouth changes over time.
-Traditional dentures do not support healthy jawbone growth or provide protection from receding gums.
-We do however recommend getting new dentures to save you time and money.
+Your mouth changes over time, so it’s natural for old dentures to start irritating the mouth a bit.
+Furthermore, traditional dentures do not support healthy jawbone growth or provide protection from receding gums.
+Dentists do however recommend getting new dentures to save you time and money.

 Can anyone with missing teeth get dentures?

 Yes.
 Almost anyone can get dentures to replace a full row of missing teeth.
-In rare cases, patients with severe gum disease will have to get periodontal treatment before getting dentures.
+However, their mouth has to be in good condition before treatment can begin.
+For example, patients with severe gum disease will have to get periodontal therapy treatments before getting dentures.
+Also, the dentist will need to extract any remaining damaged teeth in order to create a perfect-fitting denture.

 What are the best dentures to get?